Short Sunderland: Sunderland Mark V

-The new engines with new Hamilton Standard's Hydromatic constant-speed fully feathering propellers provided greater performance with no real penalty in range.
+The new engines with Hamilton Standard's new Hydromatic constant-speed fully feathering propellers provided greater performance with no real penalty in range.
 In particular, a Twin Wasp Sunderland could stay airborne if two engines were knocked out on the same wing while, in similar circumstances, a standard Mark III would steadily lose altitude.
 Production was switched to the Twin Wasp version and the first Mark V reached operational units in February 1945.
 Defensive armament fits were similar to those of the Mark III, but the Mark V was equipped with new centimetric ASV Mark VI C radar that had been used on some of the last production Mark IIIs as well.

 A total of 155 Sunderland Mark Vs were built with another 33 Mark IIIs converted to Mark V specification.
 With the end of the war, large contracts for the Sunderland were cancelled and the last of these flying boats was delivered in June 1946, with a total production of 777 aircraft completed.